tidyverse/dplyr/revdep/README-f-revdep.md

-.quantilefreq : <anonymous>: no visible global function definition for ‘approx’ coef.biglmfreq: no visible global function definition for ‘coef’ predict.biglmfreq: no visible global function definition for ‘predict’ predict.lmfreq: no visible global function definition for ‘predict’ summary.lmfreq: no visible global function definition for ‘coef’
+.quantilefreq : <anonymous>: no visible global function definition for ‘approx’ coef.biglmfreq: no visible global function definition for ‘coef’
+evaldp: no visible global function definition for ‘partial_eval’ predict.biglmfreq: no visible global function definition for ‘predict’ predict.lmfreq: no visible global function definition for ‘predict’ summary.lmfreq: no visible global function definition for ‘coef’